How to Build an Email List Without a Website + [Some Must Have Tools]

 Why Do You Need An Email List?

-Email lists are some of the most treasured assets in digital marketing.
+Email lists are some of the most treasured assets in digital marketing (check out great ways for how to make money with digital marketing).

 According to experts like Neil Patel, Nathalie Lussier, and Ramsey Taplin, email marketing outperforms social media marketing by a long shot.
 With an email list, you get to connect with the prospect on a personal level.